MicrosoftDocs/learn/learn-pr/aspnetcore/interact-with-data-blazor-web-apps/includes/7-exercise-share-data-in-blazor-applications.md

       }
     ```

 1. The buttons can now have `@onclick` directives added.
-Change the current code for the dialog buttons to this:
+Change the current code for the dialog buttons to this markup:

     ```razor
       <div class="dialog-buttons">